Fractional quantum Hall edge polaritons

 In the thermodynamic limit, the bulk-edge correspondence specifically states that the inner product between bulk wavefunctions is directly related with the inner product between edge states $\braket{\Psi_{\boldsymbol{\lambda}}|\Psi_{\boldsymbol{\mu}}} = \sqrt{\nu l}\ L/(2\pi) \braket{\boldsymbol{\mu}|\boldsymbol{\lambda}}$~\cite{wen_chiral_1990, simon_wavefunctionology_2020}, where $\nu$ is the filling factor $\nu = n_{2D}h/(eB)$ corresponding to electron density $n_{2D}$, and $L$ is the edge circumference.
 Note that in small systems corrections to the inner product relation will appear.
 Crucial to this work, the bulk-edge correspondence implies that the excited state $p_l\ket{\Psi_0}$ maps to a plasmonic surface wave at the edge $b_l^\dagger \ket{0}$, where $b_l^\dagger$ is a bosonic creation operator acting on an edge state; see Figs.~\ref{fig:figure2}(b)-(d).
 Each plasmonic excitation is defined by its momentum $\hbar k_l = \hbar \frac{2\pi}{L}l$ and distinct energy $\hbar \omega_p l = \hbar v k_l$, with edge drift velocity $v$.
 The collective of all plasmonic excitations forms a chiral Luttinger liquid~\cite{wen_chiral_1990}.
-By using the bulk-edge relations, we can evaluate the matrix elements \eqref{eq:matrixElements} resulting in the following cavity-plasmon Hamiltonian
+By using the bulk-edge relations, we evaluate the matrix elements and obtain an effective cavity-plasmon Hamiltonian